CSR Racing: Gameplay

 In World Tour (T6) a new type of restriction was unlocked which involved all challenges for a certain car required for the crew but involved an extra car which is not from the crew but the manufacturer was of the same country or region.
 Veloci Crew had the Alfa Romeo 4C, Armada Crew had the Mercedes-Benz C63 AMG and Spitfire Crew had the Jaguar F-Type.
 Rushmore Crew had the Ford Mustang Boss 302 Laguna Seca.

 Challenge races are unlocked when a player wins tier 4, and blocked when they pass tier 5.
 These are some difficult and rare races but with large cash prizes.
 They tend to appear randomly.
 It is not available for Android.

 Car-specific races put a single car into the race and are available tier 3 and up.
 They can be unlocked for all tiers when a player beats tier 5.

 Manufacturer races only allow cars from a single manufacturer.
 They are available only in tier 4.

 Crew battles consist of a race against one of the 4 crew racers.
 By beating them one by one, the player gains access to the crew leader.
 After beating the crew leader three times, one moves up to the next tier.

 Winning races earns the player cash, which can be spent upgrading various parts of their cars, decals that earn cash bonuses per race, or buying a new vehicle from the 'Car Dealer'.
 There is also a second currency called Gold that the player can use to purchase special cars, decals, skip delivery times for new upgrades, and instantly 'refuel' their cars.
 Gold is obtained by leveling up, winning tier boss or in-app purchase.

 The Power, Weight, Grip, and Gearbox stats have a dramatic effect on how the car behaves in races.
 Heavier cars with low grip will accelerate slowly at first but will achieve a very high top speed at the end of the race.
 Examples of these are the Bentley Continental GT V8 (Tier 3), the Trion Nemesis RR (Tier 5) and the Dodge Charger R/T (Tier 2).
 Cars that have low power and low weight will accelerate off the line quickly, but can be caught by heavier, more powerful cars.
 Examples of these are the Alfa Romeo 4C (Tier 2), the Alfa Romeo TZ3 (Tier 4) and the McLaren F1 GT (Tier 4).
 Lighter cars can also be used to pull off quicker times, especially in 1/4 mile races.

-An1.com developed an unlimited money modification of the game, to avoid players wasting money on CSR's cash and gold.